DreadedReborn/DungeonCrawl/README.md

 ## Can I fork the repository to make my own game?
 Yes, but only if the game you create is also completely free.
-I created this as a simple project, and would not appreciate it if I found it on an online marketplace for £2.99.
+I created this as a simple project, and would appreciate if you respected the license.

  ## I found a bug in your game.
 Where should I report it?